 Your cooking plates will heat rapidly upon lighting your stove.
-The plate directly above the fire will always be the hottest, and is good for boiling, searing and frying.
-The plates get cooler to the right - good for simmering, stewing and slower cooking.
-The far left
+Being directly above the fire, the left hand plate will always be the hottest, and is good for boiling, searing and frying.
+The plates get progressively cooler toward the right - good for simmering, slow stewing and keeping things warm.

 The great thing about having cast iron plates like this is that you always have instant access to variable heat.
-Simply slide your pot or pan away from the fire for less back, and back to it for more - a whistling kettle works wonders in demonstrating this!
+Simply slide your pot or pan to the right for less heat, and to the left for more - a whistling kettle works wonders in demonstrating this!

-Warning: Avoid spills.
+Warning: avoid spills.
 Jam and syrup spills in particular can be especially difficult to remove; and keep in mind that salt is a corroding agent.
 Regular salt spills on the top of your stove will cause pitting in the cast iron.